-Champagne remains the pinnacle of sparkling winemaking, despite the proliferation of ’traditional method’ sparkling wines on the market.
-The region’s success continues unabated, even in recessionary times.
-The winning combination of top quality grape varieties, a northerly climate, hundreds of years of winemaking using the ‘méthode champenoise’, as well as an efficient marketing strategy, has ensured the reputation is upheld.
+Champagne only comes from Champagne in France and remains the pinnacle of sparkling winemaking, despite the proliferation of ’traditional method’ sparkling wines on the market.
+The winning combination of top quality grape varieties, a northerly climate, hundreds of years of winemaking using the ‘méthode champenoise’, as well as an efficient marketing strategy, has ensured the reputation of this iconic sparkling wine is upheld.

 Located approximately 150 kilometres (90 miles) to the east of Paris, the vineyards of Champagne cover an area of 34,000 hectares, which spreads across 319 crus (villages or communes) in four main growing areas: the Montagne de Reims, the Vallée de la Marne, the Côte des Blancs and the Côte des Bar.
 Seventeen villages rank as Grand Cru and 42 as Premier Cru.
 There are 15,000 growers who work these vineyards, with 150 cooperatives of varying sizes, and 300 Champagne ’houses’, or négociants.

 Some of the most popular Champagne styles include:

 Non-Vintage Champagne accounts for more than 75 per cent of all Champagne sold and relies upon the winemaker's blending skills to produce a consistent style that consumers can expect from year to year.
 A non-vintage Champagne is a blended product of grapes from multiple vintages.
 The base wine, to which reserve wines may be added, will always be from the last harvest.
 Most producers make up between 10 and 15 per cent of their blends from reserves from the previous two or three years, but some utilise as much as 40 per cent from older vintages.